GCAS-UFF/civa-pet-vaccination/README.md

 - AWS

 ## Observations
-This project is using GitHub Action checks for testing the application on commits and building on pull requests.
+This project is using GitHub Action checks for testing the application on commits,
+building on pull requests and scanning on both.

 ## Dependencies
 - Kotlin